Control emissions at the cylinder level, with Zero CO, Zero HC and near zero NO

 Similar graph enhancement was historically realized after discovering the benefits of direct injection.
 This graph, can self-audit itself, showing less work energy available at the first 15% of the expansion stroke, due to having pressure applied to smaller surface, while the remaining 85% of stroke, work energy is doubled.
 Also the graph is informative of how higher initial acceleration results in a greater waste of energy.

-Using Adiabatic process calculation, of combusting 50 mg of similar fuel, in a four inches cylinder, we enhanced work output from 150 Joules to about 400 Joules, and with turbo charging the power stroke, we had about 800 Joules of work output
+Using Adiabatic process calculation, of combusting 50 mg of similar fuel, in a four inches diameter cylinder, we enhanced work output from 150 Joules to about 400 Joules, and with turbo charging the power stroke, we had about 800 Joules of work output, instead of 180 Joules of expected conventional output.

 Calculating useful energy by deducting friction losses, will further increase the benefits of the Relative-Motion Engine.